riparias/gbif-alert/README.md

 Multiple websites using GBIF alert (called *instances*) exists, in order to target different communities:

 - **You are an end-user that just want to be informed of new occurrence in the GBIF network?** Join [an existing instance](#user-content-gbif-alert-instances-in-the-wild) that covers your area and species of interest, register and start configuring your alerts!
-Here is a demonstration video: TODO that covers your area and species of interest, register and start configuring your alerts!
-Here is a demonstration video: TODO
+Here is a demonstration video: https://www.youtube.com/watch?v=bixaTGRIZ4A

 - **You have more technical knowledge and want to install your own instance of GBIF Alert?** No problem: GBIF Alert is fully configurable, and we provide facilities to make it easy to install and deploy.
 See [INSTALL.md](INSTALL.md) for more information.